 a spun and woven paper textile

 Shifu is the Japanese art of spinning and weaving handmade paper into cloth.
-Shifu is made with at least one spun paper woven element, warp or weft.
-The other element might be silk, cotton, or another fiber.
-Shifu is surprisingly light in weight, yet warm to the touch, and originally provided rural Japanese people with an alternative and inexpensive, warm cloth.
-My very idiosyncratic take on shifu is what I call North Country Shifu.
+Shifu is made with at least one spun paper element, usually weft but sometimes both warp and weft.
+The other element (usually warp) would be silk or cotton.
+Shifu is surprisingly light in weight, yet warm to the touch, and originally provided rural Japanese people with an alternative, locally sourced (homemade) and inexpensive, cloth.
+My idiosyncratic take on shifu is what I call North Country Shifu.
 I spin paper, often without moisture or pre-spinning, which yields a rough and slubby yarn.
-When woven these threads make a distinctive and beautiful surface, which I use for book pages or covers.
+When woven these threads make a distinctive and beautiful surface, which I use for book pages and covers.

 A Sampling of My Artists' Books

 This book has two signatures of Arches text wove pages that were contact/pressure printed.
-The pages have fold-outs and graphite drawings.
-The cover is botanical pressure printed cotton and lokta shifu lined with printed flax case paper, with silk organdy endsheets, and an ostrich egg shell button on spine of the stationers binding.
+The pages have fold-outs and graphite drawings, so when you read this book it grows and dances.
+The cover is botanical pressure printed shifu (cotton warp, lokta weft) lined with printed flax case paper.
+It has botanically contact printed silk organdy endsheets, and an ostrich egg shell button on the spine of the stationers binding.
 This book is part of my Hortus Siccus project, and is in the collection of Baylor University Library.

 A Year of Wooden Books

-12 coptic bound wooden board (poplar) books with pages of contact printed Arches text wove, also a part of the Hortus Siccus project.
+12 coptic bound wooden board (poplar) books with pages of contact printed Arches text wove, which are also a part of the Hortus Siccus project.